tearflake/symp-intro/README.md

 ### 💡 motivation

-Symp embodies an exploration of what programming might look like if compilers were transparent conversations instead of black boxes.
+Symp began as an exploration of what programming might look like if compilers were transparent conversations instead of black boxes.

 ---